 6. What are the jurisdictional thresholds (turnover, assets, market share and/or local presence)?
-Are there different thresholds that apply to particular sectors?

 There is no market share threshold in Austria.

 The relevant turnover thresholds are both global and national in scope and they apply uniformly.
 There is no distinction between different sectors or industries save for a special rule when it comes to media concentrations.